tc39/proposal-temporal/docs/calendar.md

 To do this, create a class inheriting from `Temporal.Calendar`, call `super()` in the constructor with a calendar identifier, and implement all the methods.
 Any subclass of `Temporal.Calendar` will be accepted in Temporal APIs where a built-in `Temporal.Calendar` would work.

+### Protocol

+It's also possible for a plain object to be a custom calendar, without subclassing.
+The object must implement the `Temporal.Calendar` methods and have an `id` property.
+It is possible to pass such an object into any Temporal API that would normally take a built-in `Temporal.Calendar`.

 ## Constructor

 ### **new Temporal.Calendar**(_calendarIdentifier_: string) : Temporal.Calendar